-- Install safety devices found in hardware stores to limit how much window can be opened. - Install an "announcing system" that chimes when the door opens. - Secure the yard with fencing and a locked gate. - Keep shoes, keys, suitcases, coats, hats, and other signs of departure out of sight. - Do not leave a person with Alzheimer's who has a history of wandering unattended.
+- Install an "announcing system" that chimes when the door opens. - Secure the yard with fencing and a locked gate. - Keep shoes, keys, suitcases, coats, hats, and other signs of departure out of sight. - Do not leave a person with Alzheimer's who has a history of wandering unattended.